 Whether they're cute or ferocious, you want to immortalize your family pet on film.
 Don't worry if your Beagle, Siamese, or Iguana is camera shy, these little devils can't escape NYI photographers!
 We are here to help you with our Seven Habits of the Successful Pet Photographer.
+To learn the basic functions of your camera so you can capture the best shots of your furry friends, check out our fundamentals of digital photography course.
 So fluff up your Persian and let's get started!

 1. Get inside your pet's brain.

 For a portrait, you want your four-legged buddy to feel at ease so why not try to contain him or her in their favorite hang out-be it the rocking chair on the front porch, the stoop, on top of the fridge, or on top of your desk.
 Many cats like to rest on top of reading material, not for the intellectual stimulation, but to prevent their masters from reading so that they can get all the attention.

 You should always respect your pet's personality when taking a photo just as you would for a human subject.
 Here's an ethical question for you.
 Should pet owners resist the urge of draping them in Versace?
 Does this really humiliate the animal?
 Well, we should probably leave that for your local pet psychic to answer.
 Chances are, though, if you dress your Saint Bernard up in red raincoat and booties, you're not going to get a natural expression.
 We leave this to your discretion.
 The NYI staff has fallen in love with this photo taken by NYI Student Carolyn Sauer of this poodle in his pink tutu.
 We suspect that this puppy was begging for treats and oblivious to her ballerina get-up.
 By the way, take a look at this puppy's feet – in first position of ballet!